 It's all fun and games at Hasbro, the #2 toy maker in the US (after Mattel) and the producer of such childhood favorites as G.I.
 Joe, Play-Doh, Tonka toys, Mr. Potato Head, Nerf balls, and My Little Pony.
-Besides toys, Hasbro makes board games under its Milton Bradley (Scrabble, Candy Land), Cranium, and Parker Brothers (Monopoly, Trivial Pursuit) brands, as well as trading cards such as Magic: The Gathering (through its Wizards of the Coast unit) and Dungeons & Dragons.
-Hasbro also makes Star Wars action figures; the company's the licensee of action figures and games for the prequels.
-Besides Disney and Disney's Marvel Entertainment, Hasbro licenses popular names and characters for toys and games.
+Besides toys, Hasbro makes board games under its Milton Bradley (Scrabble, Candy Land), Cranium, and Parker Brothers (Monopoly, Trivial Pursuit) brands, as well as trading cards including Magic: The Gathering (through its Wizards of the Coast unit) and Dungeons & Dragons.
+Hasbro is also famous for making Star Wars action figures.
+In addition to Disney and Disney's Marvel Entertainment, Hasbro licenses popular names and characters for other toys and games.

 Sales and Marketing

-Hasbro is looking for growth from The Hub, its multi-platform joint venture with cable programming giant Discovery Communications launched in 2010.
+Hasbro also seeks growth from Discovery Family (formerly The Hub), its multi-platform joint venture (Hasbro owns 40%) with cable programming giant Discovery Communications.
 The children's TV channel offers family and educational programming targeted at children ages 11 and younger based on Hasbro's brands, including G.I.
 Joe, My Little Pony, and Scrabble.
-The partners also created a website (hubworld.com) that features related interactive content.
-To supply its joint venture with content and programming, the company formed Hasbro Studios.

-The TV and online venture exemplifies Hasbro's long-term strategy to extended its brands into the digital world via long-term partnerships.
+Additionally, the company associated with fun maintains a long-term strategy to extend its brands into the digital world via long-term partnerships.
 To that end, the company teamed up with Electronic Arts (EA) to create video game versions of some of its classic board games, such as Monopoly, Scrabble, and Yahtzee.
 Titles are available for major platforms, including gaming consoles, mobile phones, and PCs.
-EA launched a full line-up of games that incorporate the toy maker's classic brands during 2009.
+EA has a full line-up of games that incorporate the toy maker's classic brands.